Jcloud67/docker-storjshare-cli/README.md

 The Storj Share Daemon+CLI (https://github.com/Storj/storjshare-daemon).

-## Build ##
+## WHAT and WHY ##

-This image is a dirty fork of the official repo, adding multiple node creation and storjstat.com monitor script.
+This image is a dirty fork of the official repo, adding multiple node creation and optional deletion of log files.
+Storj daemon supports running multiple nodes, up to the number of CPU-threads on your system (hard-limit per container).
+This fork adds simple logic and variables to build and start multiple minning-nodes in a loop.

+Deletion of the daemon's log files also added by this fork.
+By default logs are kept untouched, however if the variable DEL_LOGS is set to 'TRUE' then a second variable DEL_LOGS_DAYS=INT (INT >= 1) is used to specify how many days of logs to keep.
+Log file pruning occurs at the start of the container - no other schedules.
 ```bash
 docker pull zugz/r8mystorj:latest
 ```